Social Work

 An important component of the Social Work program is to challenge students' current perspectives and biases.
 This is done through presentations by guest speakers, videos, or readings that might be considered objectionable or offensive to some individuals outside of an educational environment.
 The issues that might be raised by these activities will be processed in class discussions.
 If these activities trigger an emotional response for particular students, this can be processed privately with professors or counselors as needed.
 No exceptions or alternative assignments are available nor will be accepted.

 Late Work Policy: Students are expected to turn in all work on or before the due date.
 Students are responsible for contacting the instructor as soon as possible concerning events that may impact course requirements and deadlines.
-Late assignments will be marked down 10% per day and will not be accepted after five calendar days from the due date.
+Late assignments will be marked down one letter grade per day and will not be accepted after five calendar days from the due date.
 Instructors will handle exceptions or chronically late submissions of assignments on an individual basis.

 Social Media Policy: Our social media policy is as recommended by NASW Standards for Technology in Social Work Practice, 4.04 Social Media Policies.
 “When using online social media for educational purposes, social work educators shall provide students with guidance about ethical considerations.
 Interpretation: When using social media for educational purposes, it is important for students to understand how to use social media in a professional manner.
 The type of language, personal disclosures, and ways of communicating that students use for personal purposes may not be appropriate for the classroom or professional social work purposes.
 Social work educators should inform students about organizational policies and relevant standards related to confidentiality, demonstrating respect, academic integrity, copyright and plagiarism, maintaining appropriate boundaries, and upholding other social work ethical standards.